10.64. DD 64: Algorithm for transactions with KYC checks#

 • Ensure the long-polling interval specified in the request works with the middleware.
 If we detect that a request timed out before the specified long-polling interval, use a shorter timeout argument in the HTTP request the next time (but do still keep exponentially backing off the actual request frequency).

-• Lower the back-off to zero if:
+• Lower the retry back-off for the transaction to zero if:

 • the user manually reviews the KYC auth wire transfer instructions, or